istana/libnss-maria/README.md

 ## TODO

-- TLS config options
+- fix bug with too many users in a group - not a bug, just buffer is too small (1k) for all group members and glibc won't retry with a larger one
 - v1 version
 - announce
 - deb + rpm packages + universal package managers too
-- fix bug with too many users in a group - not a bug, just buffer is too small (1k) for all group members and glibc won't retry with a larger one
 - code quality analyzer in addition to strict compiler checks
 - more unit tests